IIIF/api/source/auth/2.0/index.md

 | `label`   | _OPTIONAL_ | The name, title, or label to display to the user for the substitute resource.
 The value _MUST_ be a JSON object as described in the [Language of Property Values][prezi3-languages] section of the Presentation API. |
 | `service` | _OPTIONAL_ | A list of services that apply to the substitute resource. |

 When IIIF API resources refer to access-controlled resources with substitute resources, the access-controlled resource _SHOULD_ be the resource most users would prefer to see, typically the highest quality version.
-An substitute resource may declare new IIIF Authorization Flow services, including its own probe services, allowing for [tiered access][auth20-tiered-access].
-If present, and no further IIIF Authorization Flow services are declared on it, an substitute resource _MUST_ be accessible to the user who requested the probe service.
+A substitute resource may declare new IIIF Authorization Flow services, including its own probe services, allowing for [tiered access][auth20-tiered-access].
+If present, and no further IIIF Authorization Flow services are declared on it, a substitute resource _MUST_ be accessible to the user who requested the probe service.

 ```json
 {